Hod HaSharon Park offers a lovely hike along the ecological lake, a climb on the top of the former waste dump, and a

 And here are several additional photos from the park.

 Photo of the ecological lake and the garbage mountain that will be restored in the future.

 Hod HaSharon Lake Park at Night

 The park is illuminated at night.
 The wooden bridges have small lamps attached to the floor.
 Here are several photos:

-And the walking paths are illuminated as well.
-Thus you can use them after dark as well.
+The walking paths are illuminated as well.
+Thus, you can use them after dark as well.
 But if you plan to visit at night, I suggest taking a bug repellant.